SorajKumarPradhan/Random-colour-generator/README.md

-#Random color generator
+# Random color generator
--when user click on generate 10 different color generated with color code
+- when user click on generate 10 different color generated with color code